ltackett/lorintackett.com/README.md

 ## Front-End Developer Portfolio of Lorin Tackett

+### May, 2014

+I decided to give Bootstrap a proper go.
+I've had a couple bad experiences with Bootstrap on client projects Even though I vastly prefer other grid/UI libraries, it is always good to get some perspective.

+This iteration of my portfolio was inspired in part by a Bootstrap expo piece: [Portfolio of Nick DiMatteo](http://expo.getbootstrap.com/2014/03/07/nick-dimatteo/).
+I liked the way each portfolio item had an accompanying background color.

+Most of my past portfolios have lacked texture, and I admit I'm not a huge fan of it myself.
+In spite of this, I chose to grab some free textures off of [DeviantArt](http://deviantart.com) and [WebTreats](http://backgrounds.mysitemyway.com/) to add a little more flavor to each slide.
+For each texture I made high-contrast grayscale versions, and keyed out the black or white, depending on which slide I intended to use it on.
+This way I can change the colors in the future, or re-use the patterns on other elements.

+If you want to explore this version of my portfolio, you will need to familiarize yourself with these libraries and languages:

+* `skrollr`
+* `jquery`
+* `bootstrap`
+* `middleman`
+* `haml`
+* `sass`
+* `coffeescript`

+---

 ### Open Source Software

 I started poking around with the internet in the 90s.
 It was a lot easier to learn by example back then.
 You could view the source code of a web page and most of the time it was pretty easy to read through it to see what does what.